cisco/mindmeld/source/blueprints/banking.rst

 This code is a simpler example of how to incorporate a third party API, the ``_get`` and ``_put`` methods are used here to mimic an API calls to get information and push an update.

-Here we illustrate a simplistic version of the ``pay_creditcard`` handler, which is more complex than the prior handler and uses custom and system entities:
+Here we will illustrate a simple version of the ``pay_creditcard`` handler, which is more complex than the prior handler and uses custom and system entities:

 .. code:: python